deuxfleurs-org/garage/README.md

   2. Run `cargo build` to build the project
   3. Run `./script/dev-cluster.sh` to launch a test cluster (feel free to read the script)
   4. Run `./script/dev-configure.sh` to configure your test cluster with default values (same datacenter, 100 tokens)
-  5. Run `./script/dev-bucket.sh` to create a bucket named `éprouvette` and API key stored in `/tmp/garage.s3`
+  5. Run `./script/dev-bucket.sh` to create a bucket named `éprouvette` and an API key that will be stored in `/tmp/garage.s3`
-  6. Run `source ./script/dev-env.sh` to configure your environment:
+  6. Run `source ./script/dev-env.sh` to configure your CLI environment:
     - `garage` to manage the cluster.
 Try `garage --help`.
     - `s3grg` to add, remove, and delete files.
 Try `s3grg --help`, `s3grg put /proc/cpuinfo s3://éprouvette/cpuinfo.txt`, `s3grg ls s3://éprouvette`. `s3grg` is a wrapper on `s3cmd` configured with previous API key (the one in `/tmp/garage.s3`).